 - Your health.
-Unless, it is something that you feel your employer should know about, in which case you can just mention it in person at the interview.
+Unless it’s something you feel your employer should know about, in which case you can just mention it in person at the interview.

-- Your certificates.
-Unless you are asked to bring those, do not attach certificates of any form to your CV.
+- Physical copies of certificates.
+Unless you are asked to submit them, do not attach certificates of any form to your CV.

 - The date you created the CV.
 Once again, if it’s not relevant to your job application it shouldn’t be included.